tobenxe/hubtree/README.md

     - Click load unpacked in the upper right corner
     - Select the hubtree folder that is contained **within** the project directory

+### Usage
+- Click the extension icon when in a github repsitory to show/hide the tree modal

 ### Development
 ```
 npm install